yuttie/atm/README.md

 cmake . -DCMAKE_BUILD_TYPE=MinSizeRel
 ```

+According to the build type you specified, program files are placed under a directory `/path/to/atm/directory/build/<build-type>`.
 If you don't know which build type to choose, you should go with the default Release build.